joaoeduardogomes/project-quotes-to-live-by/README.md

 ## Lessons learned & challenges

 The biggest challenge was working with the Pexels API.
 I initially got it working on the first day, but eventually, I couldn't retrieve images anymore.
 As a workaround, I decided to create an array of images and randomly select one from it.
+The Quotable API was also functional at first, but it seemed to have SSL issues, so I decided to create an array for the quotes as well.

 ## How to use